When you have a need for Marketing & Public Relations services, you want to hire a firm that gets results!

-The 57th anniversary of the day Congress passed the Peace Corps Act is on Saturday, September 22, and thanks to an Eagan, Minn., man's efforts, the anniversary will be marked with pomp and circumstance in his hometown of Plainview, Minn.
-The first Peace Corps marker to be placed in the United States will be dedicated in Plainview on Sept.
-22 thanks to the efforts of Ken Flies, who back in 1962 was one of the four original Peace Corps members from Plainview, a town that at the time had only 1,400 citizens.
+The 57th anniversary of the day Congress passed the Peace Corps Act was Sept.
+22, and thanks to an Eagan, Minn., man's efforts, the anniversary was marked with pomp and circumstance in his hometown of Plainview, Minn.
+The first Peace Corps marker to be placed in the United States was officially dedicated in Plainview thanks to the efforts of Ken Flies, who back in 1962 was one of the four original Peace Corps members from Plainview, a town that at the time had only 1,400 citizens.
 Plainview is about a half hour northeast of Rochester.

-The marker dedication will be followed by a book signing event for Flies’ memoir, Into the Backlands, which will be held at the American Legion Hall in Plainview beginning at 2 p.m.
+The marker dedication was followed by a book signing event for Flies’ memoir, Into the Backlands, which was held at the American Legion Hall in Plainview.
 At the time of the marker’s conception, Flies was encouraged by the Minnesota Historical Society to write a memoir of his experience in the backlands of Brazil in the early days of the Peace Corps.
 This event marks the public launch of the memoir.